colesbury/nogil/Doc/c-api/memory.rst

    Get the memory block allocator of the specified domain.

-.. c:function:: void PyMem_SetAllocator(PyMemAllocatorDomain domain, PyMemAllocatorEx *allocator)
+.. c:function:: void PyMem_SetAllocator(PyMemAllocatorDomain domain, const PyMemAllocatorEx *allocator)

    Set the memory block allocator of the specified domain.